abccastro/Video-Game-Recommendation-System/README.md

 # Video Game Recommendation System

-The aim of the project is to provide video game suggestions that consider various factors like game genre, platform, ratings, critic and user scores.
-This effort will benefit people who want to explore new games based on a particular platform or title.
+The aim of the project is to provide video game suggestions based on user input: game title and platform (optional).
+This effort will benefit individuals who want to explore and find new games.

-To achieve this, the project has employed an unsupervised machine learning algorithm called "NearestNeighbors" to build a model that can recommend video games to users based on their input of the game's title.
-Moreover, users will be able to specify the game platform they are interested in.
+The recommendation model is built using "NearestNeighbors", an unsupervised machine learning algorithm that uses distance computation to measure similarity or dissimilarity between the data points.
+a.
+Calculate the distance between the input and each data point in a dataset
+b.
+Select the data points with the smallest distance as the nearest neighbors

 The following are the features that were used to develop the model:

 - Genre: Genre of the video game